Validation

 Quick Fix

-Some problems have one or several typical solutions that are possible to apply automatically by means of "code actions".
+Some problems have one or several typical solutions that are possible to apply automatically by means of so called code actions.
+These are commands that update the file to correct the problem.
 If a problem has at least one such code action defined, a yellow light bulb icon will appear and a Quick Fix command will be available in the problem tooltip.

-Note that most semantic errors cannot be automatically resolved like this, but in some simple cases it's possible.
+Note that most problems cannot be automatically resolved like this, but in some cases it's possible.

 Configuring Validation